5 Reasons Why You Should Spend at Least 20% of Your Time on Recruiting

 #4: Sales is the lifeblood of the company.

 Great products, exceptional service, cool branding, none of that matters if your organization doesn’t have sales.
-It’s very simple but easy to forget.
+It’s straightforward but easy to forget.
 If your team isn’t selling, it won’t be long before the company closes its doors.

-Therefore, as a sales leader, it’s your job to make sure you have the right people on the team.
+Therefore, as a sales leader, it’s your job to ensure you have the right people on the team.
 You must recruit salespeople who will help you protect the company’s cash flow.

 Hire the best sales talent you can find.
-And all the problems that are created by not having the right people on the team will start to disappear.
+And all the problems created by not having the right people on the team will start to disappear.

 #5: When you’re always recruiting because it’s your #1 priority, you’re more likely to hire the best.